Colombia lawmakers reject controversial gay marriage bill

 "They have always said that this project goes against nature, that it goes against the foundation of society and against God's law," Benedetti said on Monday.

-"Those who vote against this project ... would have voted in favour of slavery."
+"Those who vote against this project ... would have voted in favor of slavery."

 The rejection came a day after France approved a reform to allow gay couples to marry, a pledge by President Francois Hollande that sparked violent street protests and a rise in homophobic attacks.